 To really appreciate Da Bomb, it may be best to mix it with another more neutral ingredient that can take on its flavor.
 I mixed a toothpick amount into some sour cream and plopped it right on top of my burrito and it was amazing.
 It really brought out the smoky flavors of the chipotle.

 Da Bomb Beyond Insanity, with that smoky chipotle, is a hot sauce that you can pair with any meats where you want a real kick in the $#@!
-It’s delicious when mixed in a wing sauce and an awesome addition to any steak sauce.
+It’s delicious when mixed in a wing sauce (making some seriously hot wings) and an awesome addition to any steak sauce.
 But again, you won’t want to use a lot.
 This is a lingering heat that can overtake a meal if too much is used.

 The tricky part for usability is the spout.
 It’s the size of two pencil erasers which I think is WAY too big for a sauce of its nature.
 This spout should make it way harder for this crazy beast to be let out of its cage.